 You’ll need a lot of bags, but the leaves will be protected from wind and rain while awaiting pickup.

-Many towns send leaf vacuum trucks around a few times each season to suck up leaves.
+Many towns send leaf vacuum trucks to suck up leaves.
 Your job is to pile leaves at the curb as close to pickup dates as possible.

-- Don’t park cars near leaves.
-Not only will that make it harder for vacuum trucks to gather leaves, your car will be covered in leaf dust after collection.
-Also, never park on top of leaves: it’s a fire hazard.
+- Park cars near leaves.
+Not only will that make it harder for vacuum trucks to gather leaves, but your car will be covered in leaf dust after collection.
+Also, never park on top of leaves.
+It’s a fire hazard.

 Your compost pile loves dead leaves, brown matter that provides carbon to help cook nitrogen-rich grass clippings and table scraps.
 Leaves decompose faster if you shred them before adding to your compost pile.

 If you don’t want to shred leaves, keep them whole and let them decompose into “leaf mold,” a great garden mulch and soil amendment that increases water retention and promotes garden worms and beneficial bacteria growth.